From Complex-Analytic Models to Dyadic Methods: A Real-Variable Approach to Hypersingular Operators: theory for the hypersingular maximal operator

 \begin{proof} The first assertion follows from the off-diagonal Marcinkiewicz interpolation theorem \cite[Theorem~1.4.19]{Grafakos2014}.
 The second follows from by letting $r=\infty$ and the fact that $L^p(\D) \subset L^{p, \infty}(\D)$. \end{proof} A natural question arising from Theorem~\ref{20251222thm01} is whether $\calM_t^{\calD}: L^{\frac{1}{3-2t}}(\D)\to L^1(\D)$ is bounded or not.
 Here, again, we would like to formulate this result in the setting of radial weights.
 For this purpose, we recall the notion of \emph{B\'ekoll\'e--Bonami weights}.
 Let \(1<l<\infty\).
 We say that a weight \(\omega\) on \(\D\) belongs to the \emph{B\'ekoll\'e--Bonami class \({\bf B}_l\)} if

 In particular, if \(\omega\) is radial, then the above condition is equivalent to

-An important reason to consider the B\'ekoll\'e--Bonami weights is that they provide a necessary and sufficient condition for \(\calM\) to extend to a bounded operator on \(L^l(\D,\omega)\), with operator norm of magnitude $[\omega]_{{\bf B}_l}^{\frac{1}{l-1}}$ (see, e.g., \cite{APM2019}).
-Here, $\calM$ refers to the standard maximal operator over all Carleson tents.
+An important reason to consider the B\'ekoll\'e--Bonami weights is that they provide a necessary and sufficient condition for \begin{enumerate} \item [$\bullet$] the standard Hardy--Littlewood maximal operator over all Carleson tents \(\calM\) to extend to a bounded operator on \(L^l(\D,\omega)\), with operator norm of magnitude $[\omega]_{{\bf B}_l}^{\frac{1}{l-1}}$ (see, e.g., \cite{APM2019, PR2013}). \item [$\bullet$] the Bergman projection $\mathcal P$ acting as a bounded operator on $L^l(\D, \omega)$ (see, e.g., \cite{BB1978, PR2013, RTW17}). \end{enumerate}

 \begin{thm} Let $\omega$ be a radial weight that satisfies the assumption of Theorem \ref{20251222thm01}.
 Let further, $\omega \in {\bf B}_{\frac{1}{3-2t}}$.
 Then $\calM_t^{\calD}: L^{\frac{1}{3-2t}}(\D, \omega) \to L^1(\D)$ is bounded if and only if